Bustamante Engineers Case Study: Goshen Commons Paving Project

 The internal building downspouts were outletting along the curbline of the parking areas located in front of the condominium buildings.
 This was considered a safety concern because it allowed water to pond on the pavement surface and could lead to freezing and icy conditions in the winter months.

-Paving Project Downspouts
+Goshen Commons Paving Project 1

 Stormwater System Tie-in